lshawa/lambda-practice/README.md

+## Project Details

+This is my attempt at practicing using infra as code (terraform) to create a lambda to deploy my python function and to create a role and policy.

 ## Assume Role Policy

 An assume role policy is a special policy associated with a role that controls which principals (users, other roles, AWS services, etc) can "assume" the role.
 Assuming a role means generating temporary credentials to act with the privileges granted by the access policies associated with that role.